apptainer/singularity-userdocs/endpoint.rst

 A fresh, default installation of Singularity is configured to connect to the public `cloud.sylabs.io <https://cloud.sylabs.io>`__ services.
-If you only want to use the public services you just need to obtain an authentication token, and the ``singularity remote login``:
+If you only want to use the public services you just need to obtain an authentication token, and then ``singularity remote login``:

   1) Go to: https://cloud.sylabs.io/
   2) Click "Sign in to Sylabs" and follow the sign in steps.